-Notary Public
+Public Fallogher

-NOTARIAL SEAL

-ELIZABETH C. GALLAGHER, Notary Public

-City of Philadelphia, Phila County

-My Commission Expires May 31, 1999
+NOTARIAL SEAL ELIZABETH C. GALLAGHER, NOTARY PUBLIC City of Philadelphia, Phila County My Commission Expires May 21, 1999

-REBUTTAL VERIFIED STATEMENT OF CHRISTOPHER P. JENKINS
+REBUTTAL VERIFIED STATEMELAT OF CHRISTOPHER P. JENKINS

 My name is Christopher P. Jenkins.
-I am Vice President, Chemical of the June 23, 1997 Application in this proceeding.
+I am Vice President, Chemical Marketing for CSX Transportation.
+I previously submitted a verified statement as part of the June 23, 1997 Application in this proceeding.
 My background and work experience are described in that statement.